 However, you don't capitalize a quotation if it’s just a phrase and not a full sentence.

-For titles of books, movies, songs, TV shows, and other things, you follow the everyday capitalization rules.
-But, there are more rules you need to add!
+You follow the everyday capitalization rules for titles of books, movies, songs, TV shows, and other things.
+But there are more rules you need to add!

 There are different style guides for English grammar, and title capitalization rules can change between the different styles.
-However, there are a few rules that apply to almost all of them.
+However, a few rules apply to almost all of them.

 First, you should always capitalize the first word of the title, just as you would for a sentence.

-While there are websites that can check title capitalization for you, it’s good to know the rules yourself!
+While some websites can check title capitalization for you, it’s good to know the rules yourself!

-Also, always check a style guide to make sure you’re following the rules for the type of writing you’re doing.
+Also, always check a style guide to ensure you’re following the rules for the type of writing you’re doing.

 Capitalization is a basic feature of written English, so it’s important to get it correct!
 Luckily, most of the rules are pretty easy.